Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Some consumers in managed care plans have reported problems getting access to care because their plan considers a particular product or service experimental.
 When plans deny coverage for a service on this basis, the plan will not pay for the care.
 Most managed care plans routinely exclude experimental care from coverage in their contracts.

 While there is no widely accepted and utilized definition of experimental care, plans typically regard it to mean that the medical benefit of a particular service has not been proven to the plan's satisfaction.
 Thus, each plan defines the term as it wishes and may apply it differently from contract to contract.
 Some of the things that plans commonly exclude from coverage as experimental are the following:

-Off-label use of some drugs.
-In some cancers, health providers and patients want to use a drug for a diagnosis other than what the drug is approved for by FDA.
-Plans make case-by-case decisions on whether to cover off-label use of the drug and may deem some off-label uses experimental, if the plan believes there is insufficient scientific basis to justify it.
+Off-label use of some medicines.
+In some cancers, healthcare providers and patients want to use a medicine for a diagnosis other than what the medicine is approved for by the FDA.
+Plans make case-by-case decisions on whether to cover off-label use of the medicine and may deem some off-label uses experimental, if the plan believes there is insufficient scientific basis to justify it.